ferjorosa/ferjorosa.github.io/_posts/2025-08-01-decision-theory-III.md

 <h2 id="closing-the-loop">Closing the Loop</h2>

-In Part I, we faced the oil company's dilemma: buy the field or walk away?
-A decision tree helped us think through the problem systematically, weighing probabilities and payoffs to find the best choice.
-Part II revealed the limitations of decision trees and introduced influence diagrams as a more scalable alternative.
-Then, just as we did in our first post, we showed how to evaluate them by hand, confirming they yield the same recommendation as a decision tree.
+In [Part I](https://ferjorosa.github.io/blog/2025/06/08/decision-theory-I.html), we tackled the oil company's dilemma: buy the field or walk away?
+We used a decision tree to work through the problem step by step, weighing probabilities and payoffs to find the optimal choice.
+In [Part II](https://ferjorosa.github.io/blog/2025/07/04/decision-theory-II.html), we discussed the limitations of decision trees and learned about influence diagrams as a more scalable approach.
+We worked through the same problem by hand again, proving that influence diagrams give us the same answer as decision trees.

-But here's the thing: no one wants to redraw diagrams and recalculate expected utilities every time a geological estimate changes or market conditions shift.
-Real decision problems need tools that can adapt quickly.
-That's where this final part comes in.
-We'll tackle two essential questions:
+But let's be honest, constantly redrawing diagrams and recalculating expected utilities every time geological estimates change or market conditions shift is not realistic.
+Real-world decision problems need tools that adapt quickly.
+That's what we'll build in this final part, focusing on two crucial questions:

-1. How do we actually build and solve these models in code?
-We'll recreate our oil-field analysis using PyAgrum, turning those manual calculations into a few lines of Python.
+1. **How do we actually implement these models in code?** We'll see how to recreate our oil field analysis using <a href="https://pyagrum.readthedocs.io"><code>PyAgrum</code></a>, transforming those tedious manual calculations into just a few lines of Python.

-2. How confident should we be in our recommendation?
-Through sensitivity analysis, we'll stress-test our assumptions and see just how robust—or fragile—our "buy the field" decision really is.
-We'll explore different types of plots and show how Gradio can turn our decision problem into an interactive tool where you can tweak any variable and instantly see what happens.
+2. **How much should we trust the model's recommendation?** Using sensitivity analysis, we'll discover whether our "buy the field" decision is robust to parameter changes.
+We'll build different types of visualizations and create an interactive <a href="https://www.gradio.app/"><code>Gradio</code></a> interface where we can adjust any parameter and immediately see the impact.

 <h2 id="building-the-oil-field-limid-in-pyagrum">Building the Oil-Field LIMID in PyAgrum</h2>

-**PyAgrum** is a Python wrapper around the C++ aGrUM library, designed for building and solving probabilistic graphical models—including Bayesian networks, influence diagrams, and LIMIDs.
-What took us pages of manual calculation in Part II becomes a few lines of code: describe the network structure, plug in the probabilities and utilities, solve, and extract the optimal policy.
-Let's recreate our oil-field analysis and see the difference.
+<a href="https://pyagrum.readthedocs.io"><code>PyAgrum</code></a> is a Python wrapper around the C++ <a href="https://agrum.gitlab.io/pages/agrum.html"><code>aGrUM</code></a> library for building and solving probabilistic graphical models such as Bayesian networks, LIMIDs, causal networks, and more.
+With a few lines of Python code we can define the influence diagram's structure, add the probabilities and utilities, execute, and get the optimal policy.

+Let's now code the decision problem.

-### Setting Up the Network Structure
+<h3 id="setting-up-the-network-structure">Setting Up the LIMID Structure</h3>

-We start by importing PyAgrum and creating an empty influence diagram.
-Then we add our four variables: oil field quality (Q), test results (R), the test decision (T), the buy decision (B), and a utility node (U).
+We start by importing <code>pyagrum</code> and creating an empty influence diagram.
+Then we add our four variables: oil field quality ($$\textcolor{purple}{Q}$$), test results ($$\textcolor{purple}{R}$$), the test decision ($$\textcolor{red}{T}$$), the buy decision ($$\textcolor{red}{B}$$), and a utility node ($$\textcolor{blue}{U}$$).

 ```python
 import pyagrum as grum